UzL-PrivSec/clustering-evaluation/README.md

 ## Misc
 - To create Figure 1 and Table 2, the experiment KOpt only needs to be run once.
 - Currently, *start.sh* performs all runs sequentially.
 However, the runs can also be parallelised to speed up the experiments.
+- The experiments for the algorithm EM-MC require a huge amount of time and do not finish within 24h.

 ## Citation
 If you use the code, please consider citing our Paper "DPM: Clustering Sensitive through Separation".